Listeria monocytogenes: Pathogenesis

 Invasive infection by L. monocytogenes causes the disease listeriosis.
 When the infection is not invasive, any illness as a consequence of infection is termed febrile gastroenteritis.
 The manifestations of listeriosis include sepsis, meningitis (or meningoencephalitis), encephalitis, corneal ulcer, pneumonia, myocarditis, and intrauterine or cervical infections in pregnant women, which may result in spontaneous abortion (second to third trimester) or stillbirth.
 Surviving neonates of fetomaternal listeriosis may suffer granulomatosis infantiseptica — pyogenic granulomas distributed over the whole body — and may suffer from physical retardation.
 Influenza-like symptoms, including persistent fever, usually precede the onset of the aforementioned disorders.
 Gastrointestinal symptoms, such as nausea, vomiting, and diarrhea, may precede more serious forms of listeriosis or may be the only symptoms expressed.
 Gastrointestinal symptoms were epidemiologically associated with use of antacids or cimetidine.
 The onset time to serious forms of listeriosis is unknown, but may range from a few days to 3 weeks.
 The onset time to gastrointestinal symptoms is unknown, but probably exceeds 12 hours.
 An early study suggested that L. monocytogenes is unique among Gram-positive bacteria in that it might possess lipopolysaccharide, which serves as an endotoxin.
 Later, it was found to not be a true endotoxin.
 Listeria cell walls consistently contain lipoteichoic acids, in which a glycolipid moiety, such as a galactosyl-glucosyl-diglyceride, is covalently linked to the terminal phosphomonoester of the teichoic acid.
 This lipid region anchors the polymer chain to the cytoplasmic membrane.
 These lipoteichoic acids resemble the lipopolysaccharides of Gram-negative bacteria in both structure and function, being the only amphipathic polymers at the cell surface.

-L. monocytogenes has D-galactose residues on its surface that can attach to D-galactose receptors on the host cell walls.
-These host cells are generally M cells and Peyer's patches of the intestinal mucosa.
-Once attached to these cells, L. monocytogenes can translocate past the intestinal membrane and into the body..
-Alternatively, losses of structural integrity (such as small lacerations) in the gastrointestinal epithelium could allow the microorganism to penetrate from the gastrointestinal tract to the bloodstream.